UniMath/agda-unimath/src/literature/idempotents-in-intensional-type-theory.lagda.md

 ## 5 All quasi-idempotents split

-In this section it is shown that every quasi-idempotent map splits.
+In this section it is shown that, assuming function extensionality, every quasi-idempotent map splits.

 **Example 5.1.** A naïve attempt.